Information and advice on Brexit

 1.What are the timescales/when will we be leaving?

-If a deal is agreed, we are due to leave the EU on March 29, 2019.
-The transition period will last until the end of December 2020, but could be extended until December 2022 if both sides agree.
+The original scheduling based on a deal being agreed meant we were due to leave the EU on March 29, 2019.
+This would have been followed by a transition period until the end of December 2020, extendable until December 2022 had both sides agreed.
+Leaving without a deal means no transition period.

 The council will be continuing to engage with our partners and communities throughout the process to give advice and support where we can.